RasmitDevkota/thanksforsharing/README.md

 but it also has a C2C system for verified customers to rent out their own products.

 # Images
 All images found in this website are located below.
-We do
+We do not claim ownership